-A CV (abbreviation for the Latin word curriculum vitae, or “course of life”) is a detailed document sharing not only your career history but also your education, awards, special honors, grants or scholarships, research or academic projects, and publications.
-A CV may also include professional references, coursework, fieldwork, descriptions of research projects or dissertations, hobbies and interests and a personal profile that lists your skills and positive attributes.
-Generally, a CV is chronological and starts with your educational experience.
+Typically, you’ll include your career history as well as your education, awards, special honors, grants or scholarships, research or academic projects, and publications on your CV.
+You might also include professional references, coursework, fieldwork, descriptions of dissertations and a personal profile that lists your relevant skills and attributes.

 What is a resume?

 A resume is a document that summarizes your career history, skills and education.
 The term originates from the French word résumé, which translates to “abstract” or “summary.”

 1. Name and contact information

 3. Professional history

 6. Optional (Awards & Achievements, Hobbies & Interests)

 A resume typically includes a professional or “summary” statement, dedicated skills section and condensed description of your recent and relevant professional achievements listed in reverse-chronological order, starting with your most current job.